 No temporary structures may be erected or installed.
 No swing sets, basketball hoops, soccer goals or the like may be erected.
 All sporting equipment, toys, outdoor cooking equipment, outdoor furniture, etc. must be stored on patios or in the garage.

+Smokers, Grills and other such cooking equipment involving open flame may be used on the patios, but may not be used indoors (including in the garage) due to fire risk.
+Please make sure to keep adequate clearance between hot grills and the vinyl siding or fences, as these can easily be warped by heat and owners will be responsible for the cost of repairing any damages

 Anything that is visible from the outside (such as windows, front doors, storm doors and garage doors) must be consistent in appearance and color to the general look of all other units in the complex.

-Placement of satellite dishes and television or radio antennae can NOT be attached/installed on any exterior condo/garage building surface (this includes exterior walls, roofs and fences).
+Placement of satellite dishes and television or radio antennae cannot be attached/installed on any exterior condo/garage building surface (this includes exterior walls, roofs and fences).
 The equipment must be placed within the patio area and the total height of the unit cannot exceed 4 feet.
 In the event a proposed installation does not meet the criteria, board approval will be required.
 No holes may be drilled through any exterior wall for purposes of installation.
 Any damage caused by the equipment is the sole responsibility of the homeowner.

 Snow Removal: Ekho Ridge employs an independent company to plow our snow since our streets are not maintained by the city of Waterloo.
 Our snow removal contract stipulates that our streets and driveways are to be plowed out when we receive at least 2 inches of snow.
 Sidewalks are to be shoveled once we receive at least 3 inches of snow.
 During snowfall, please make every effort to move any vehicles you have in the overflow parking spots or at the Clubhouse in order for those areas to get plowed.
 Driveways with vehicles parked in them will not be plowed.
 The Homeowners Association is not responsible for any damages that may occur to vehicles parked outside when the snow is being plowed.

 Streets and Traffic: Please observe a speed limit of 10 miles per hour while driving through the complex.
-To prevent accidents, parking is prohibited on the streets near driveways.
-Please instruct visitors to park in the overflow parking spots located throughout the complex or at the Clubhouse parking area (unless it is being used by another homeowner.)
+To prevent accidents and allow emergency vehicle access, parking is prohibited on the streets near driveways.
+Please instruct visitors to park in the overflow parking spots located throughout the complex or at the Clubhouse parking area (unless the Clubhouse is being used by another homeowner.)
 The overflow parking spaces are NOT intended to serve as long-term parking for homeowners.
-Vehicles, motor homes, trailers, campers, boats, RV’s, etc may not be parked anywhere in the complex for longer than 14 days.
-They must be parked to the west of Katie in the extra parking areas.
+Vehicles, motor homes, trailers, campers, boats, RV’s, etc may not be parked anywhere in the complex for longer than 8 days out of any 30 day period, and must be parked in the overflow parking along the west side of Katie Ridge.
+A fine of $10 a day will be assessed if a violation is not resolved within 24 hours of a warning given or if the violation is a recurring issue.

 For additional information, please refer to the Ekho Ridge Condominiums bi-laws and covenants.